mark-rzepczynski

 Investments

-There is a common view by some that if you want to show how smart you are you should tell people how complex your investment process is relative to others.
-Wow investors with your skill and mental dexterity and this will win you new money.
-Be and act like the smartest man in the room.
+Some people believe that if you want to show how smart you are, you should tell people how complex your investment process is relative to others.
+Wow investors with your skill and mental agility, this will win you new money.
+Be and act like the most intelligent person in the room.
+The Power of Simplicity […]

 Investments